 In 2017, Raff directed and played a sex trafficker in No Way Home – Stop The Traffick, a powerful short film made to raise awareness of the victims of human trafficking.
 The film won the award for Expose from the United Nations in conjunction with CNN and World Freedom Day.

 Raff’s been affected by mental illness throughout his life.
 Raff’s father had bipolar disorder and he is drawn to playing sympathetic delusional characters with a manic edge.
-Raff’s films are certain to be highlights of our 2020 Film Festival and Mental Ideas is thrilled to have him on board as an ambassador and contributor to the Mental Ideas Podcast.
+Raff’s films are certain to be highlights of our 2021 Film Festival and Mental Ideas is thrilled to have him on board as an ambassador and contributor to our Mental Ideas Podcast.